 But back to the Acropolis Museum.
 I have praised its value elsewhere even before it opened.
 In summary, it presents a highly fascinating assemblage in the best way possible.
 The official highlight is the breathtaking display of the architectural sculptures from the mid-5th century BC Classical Parthenon, mixing original material and copies, since much of the frieze and pediments was taken to London a long time ago.
 Whatever one may think about that controversial issue, the Acropolis Museum shows the frieze, metopes and pediments in a close approximation of their original and intended layout, making the visitor appreciate the 160m-metre (that's 524 ft) frieze by walking along with the procession it depicts, rather than turning it inside-out like a jumper.

 For me, the highlight of the Acropolis Museum is its vast collection of Archaic (mostly 6th century BC) sculpture, still fresh when it was destroyed in the Persian sack of 480/79 BC and subsequently buried.
 Apart from being a repository of a major and arresting phase of human artistic achievement, it is also a key source of information on the painting of ancient sculpture, as previously discussed on this blog.
 Another great advantage over the new exhibit's predescessor is that it now incorporates samples of the numerous small finds, especially votive offerings, found on the Acropolis.

 News?
 Yes: as of recently, the museum permits photography in most of its collections, excepting the lower floor "ramp" area dedicated to small finds and artefacts, some of which is still academically unpublished, and the Archaic sculpture, due to a current special exhibition.

-Some highlights (but really you should go and see for yourself – you could always do so before or after one of our Tours in Greece):
+Really you should go and see for yourself - you could always do so before or after one of our tours in Greece).